GlebLava/WPF_ResizableBorder/README.md

 # WPF_ResizableBorder

+## Update
+Don't use this!
+While it may seem to be a simple task to make a border resize by mouse it is not trivial in wpf.
+Using a gridsplitter is the better alternative.

+## Problems

 ## What it is
-A border that is resizable by mouse for wpf.
+An attempt at making border that is resizable by mouse for wpf.

 ## How to use
 Add the files [ResizableBorder.cs](https://github.com/GlebLava/WPF_ResizableBorder/blob/main/ResizableBorder/ResizableBorder.cs) and [ResizableBorderStyle.xaml](https://github.com/GlebLava/WPF_ResizableBorder/blob/main/ResizableBorder/ResizableBorderStyle.xaml) to your project (typically inside a components folder).